Home » Guides » Reviews » Review: JET JWP-13BT

 Recommendation

-After comparing price points, having received two damaged units, and suffering through return hassles I wouldn’t recommend this planer.
-If a helical design is your choice then opt for a floor-based model that will out-perform a bench top planer.
+After comparing price points, having received two damaged units, and suffering through return hassles, I would recommend something other than this planer.
+If you choose a spiral design, opt for a floor-based model that outperforms a bench-top planer.

 • About the Author